Vojta's abc conjecture for entire curves in toric varieties highly ramified over the boundary: Introduction

 \begin{enumerate} \item $N_f(D,r)-N_f^{(1)}(D,r)\le_{\rm exc} \epsilon T_{A,f}(r)$, and \item $T_{D,f}(r) \le_{\rm exc} N_f^{(1)}(D,r) +\epsilon T_{A,f}(r) $ \end{enumerate} for any non-constant entire orbifold curve $f$ on $(X,\Delta)$ such that the image of $f$ is not contained in $Z$. \end{theorem}

 Theorem \ref{toric} implies Campana's conjecture for an orbifold pair that is a finite covering of a toric variety, as follows. \begin{theorem} Let $X$ be a nonsingular projective toric variety, and let $D_0 =X\setminus \mathbb G_m^n$.
 Let $Y$ be a nonsingular complex projective variety with a finite morphism $ \pi: Y\to X$.
 Let $H:=\pi^*(D_0)$ and $R\subset Y$ the ramification divisor of $\pi$ omitting components from the support of $H$.
 Assume that $\pi(R)$ and $D_0$ are in general position on $X$.
-Then there exists a positive integer $\ell$ such that if the orbifold pair $(Y,\Delta)$ is of general type with ${\rm Supp}(\Delta)= {\rm Supp}(H)$ and multiplicity at least $\ell$ for each component, then there exists a proper Zariski closed subset $W$ of $Y$ such that the image of any non-constant orbifold entire curve $f: {\Bbb C} \rightarrow (Y,\Delta)$ must be contained in $W$. \end{theorem}
+Then there exists a positive integer $\ell$ such that, if the orbifold pair $(Y,\Delta)$ is of general type with ${\rm Supp}(\Delta)= {\rm Supp}(H)$ and multiplicity at least $\ell$ for each component, then there exists a proper Zariski closed subset $W$ of $Y$ such that the image of any non-constant orbifold entire curve $f: {\Bbb C} \rightarrow (Y,\Delta)$ must be contained in $W$. \end{theorem}

+The paper is organized as follows.
 In Section \ref{motivation}, we prove a version of the Main Theorem for rational maps and explain the motivation for using parabolic Riemann surfaces.
 Section \ref{parabolic} reviews basic results from Nevanlinna theory relevant to parabolic settings, as well as the key theorems from \cite{CHSX}.
 Furthermore, we extend the GCD theorem developed in \cite{levin2019greatest} and in \cite{GW22} to parabolic setting.
 In Section \ref{abcparabolic}, we establish the abc theorem for parabolic Riemann surfaces, building on the methods developed in \cite{GNSW}.
 Section \ref{proofmain} presents the proof of the Main Theorem, while Section \ref{toricSection} extends results to toric varieties.